pandalearnstocode/Notes/engine of an analytical product.md

 ### QA and QC

 In order to make code base more readable this is important to maintain code quality in time.
 It helps in refacoring and maintaing the code.
-Speically
+Speically in case of data science project various transformation, imputation, grouping and preprocessing is done.
+So, this is important to capture all the minute details as part of docstring, comment, logs and others.

 * Static typing (mypy)
 * Doc string (sphinx)